Skip to content

 log_warning_and_continue()

-Rationale: - Sequential execution provides predictable behavior and easier debugging - Priority-based ordering ensures security plugins run before transformers - Conditional execution enables fine-grained plugin targeting by context - Multi-mode support (enforce/permissive/disabled) enables flexible deployment
+Rationale: - Sequential execution provides predictable behavior and easier debugging - Priority‑based ordering ensures security plugins run before transformers - Conditional execution enables fine‑grained targeting by context (servers, tenants, tools, prompts, resources) - Multi‑mode support (enforce, enforce_ignore_error, permissive, disabled) enables flexible deployment

-4. Configuration Strategy: File-Based with Database Extension Path
+4. Configuration Strategy: File‑Based with Jinja + Validation

 Decision: Primary file-based configuration with structured validation and future database support: